stuartnelson3/goblog/README.md

 first, you need to add postgres to your herokuapp:
 `$ heroku addons:add heroku-postgresql:dev`

-copy the name of the environment variable that holds your postgres info into the dbsetup.go file on line 12

-finally, you need to change the datatype for the body column in posts
+then you need to change the datatype for the body column in posts:

 ```
 $ heroku pg:psql